Can I keep my home?

 Can you afford to make the mortgage payments (if any), or is the house paid off?

 First and foremost, if there is a mortgage balance on the house, we need to find out if you can qualify to refinance.
 Qualifying with one income source may be challenging, so it is important to work with a lender who specializes in divorce.
 I can make that connection for you.
-Often, spousal support may involve one spouse paying the mortgage for the other spouse but determining that amount will take some time to determine.
+If spousal support (alimony) and/or child support are going to be part of the settlement, those will have a bearing on one’s ability to afford the home.
 If you will not be receiving spousal support, you'll need to earn enough income to continue making the mortgage payments.
 To do that, you'll need a secure job and sufficient wages or salary.

 Can you afford to continue the other costs of upkeep, such as insurance, taxes, and repairs?

 We need to determine your total monthly expenses regarding the house and consider whether your income will be sufficient.
 Remember that property taxes can be extremely high, and regular maintenance and repairs will be necessary.
-I will conduct after-tax analysis to determine if you could, and more importantly, should, keep the home.
+I provide analysis to determine if you could, and more importantly, should, keep the home.

 Do you have the financial ability to buy out your spouse in return for keeping the house?

 Often, divorcing spouses are forced to compromise and trade various assets.
-For example, one spouse may want the house, while the other might keep the pension, retirement accounts, or other investment accounts.
-This isn't always the case, but it may be the only way to reach an equitable and amicable agreement.
+For example, one spouse may want the house, while the other might keep their pension, retirement accounts, or other investment accounts.
+This isn't always the case, but it may be the only way to reach an equitable agreement.

 What are the potential tax liabilities?

-Transactions between spouses incident to a divorce aren't taxable.
+Transactions between spouses incident to a divorce are not taxable.
 Nevertheless, if one spouse becomes sole owner of the family house pursuant to a divorce settlement and later sells it, the entire capital gain tax liability will be his or hers alone.
-Nevertheless, there is always the possibility of using the $250,000 capital gain tax exclusion, or $500,000 if the ownership was shared and met certain criteria (which we will discuss in detail if that situation arises).
+There is the ability to use the $250,000 capital gain tax exclusion, or $500,000 if the ownership was shared and met certain criteria (which we will discuss in detail if that situation arises).